Symptoms Of Loose Battery Cables

 Car Alarm Goes Off

-You should keep a particularly close eye on any electrical circuits designed to function while the engine is off.
+You should keep an especially close eye on any electrical circuits designed to function while the engine is off.
 These are:

 Almost all cars on the road today have an alarm and central locking.
 Watch out for the alarm blaring at arbitrary times or the central locking malfunctioning.

-These could happen because of an intermittent current flow from the battery due to loose cables.
+These could happen because of a sporadic current flow from the battery due to loose cables.
 These could lead to the appliances malfunctioning.

 Note: erratic appliance behavior could also be caused by a deeper ECU module glitch or damage.
 The systems or battery itself could also be not working properly.